Free life insurance quotes in minutes

 Term life insurance

 Accelerated underwriting policies don’t require a medical exam for approval.
-For some millennials with few health conditions in their medical histories, this can be a good option for getting term life insurance quickly — usually in less than two weeks.
+For some millennials with few health conditions in their medical histories, this can be a good option for getting term life insurance quickly — sometimes in a matter of days.

 Other life insurance options for millennials & Gen Z

-Whole life insurance is a type of permanent life insurance that doesn’t expire and can be a good fit for high-net-worth individuals who have already maximized contributions to other tax-advantaged accounts and want to diversify their investment portfolio.
+• Whole life insurance is a type of permanent life insurance that doesn’t expire and can be a good fit for high-net-worth individuals who have already maximized contributions to other tax-advantaged accounts and want another savings vehicle.
+However, it’s much more expensive than term life.

 ‘Infinite banking’ life insurance is the latest TikTok trend — but is it a scam?